-- Now, You need to manage the hand fighting effectively with your opponent.
-Then, sneak your hand under your opponent’s neck and grab his gi’s collar successfully.
+- Now, You need to manage the hand-fighting effectively with your opponent.
+Then, sneak your hand under your opponent’s neck and successfully grab his gi’s collar.

 - Force your opponent to line up on his side.
 So, to do so, move your left hand near the opponent’s hip on his opposite side.
 Indeed, pull your elbow while walking your hips toward the opponent’s hips.

 - Step over the opponent’s hip with your left leg.
-However, make sure that you are reducing the space to avoid losing the collar hold.
+However, ensure you reduce the space to avoid losing the collar hold.
 Also, your leg move should be fluid and controlled to prevent your opponent from regaining a guard position.

 - Hold the opponent’s pants close to his knee, but ensure to get out your right leg (it should not be underneath the opponent).